Shankar1006/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-01-PODs-with-kubectl/README.md

 ### Access Application
 - Currently we can access this application only inside worker nodes.
-- To access it externally, we need to create a **NodePort or Load Balancer Service**.
+- To access it externally, we need to create a **NodePort or Load Balancer Service**. //In Azure we will be able to create Load balancer service.
 - **Services** is one very very important concept in Kubernetes.

 ### Delete Pod